steadybit/reliability-hub-db/CONTRIBUTING.md

 ## SVG Icons

-The icons shouldn't define a fixed `width`and `height` in order to be able to scale them individually.
+- The icons shouldn't define a fixed `width`and `height` in order to be able to scale them individually.
+- Icons should use the `currentColor` for the `fill` attribute in order to be able to change the color via CSS.